nichgalva/helpdesk-ticket-lab/README.md

 ### 🛠️ Investigation
 - Verified system membership settings
-- Confirmed domain relationship broken
+- Confirmed client machine was not joined to the domain

 📸 **Client machine showing WORKGROUP instead of domain**